How to Replace a Furnace, AC, Or Heat Pump Filter?

-It is evident from the name that filters help trapping dust, dirt, allergens and other particulates from the air before it enters the room.
+It is evident from the name that filters help trap dust, dirt, allergens, and other particulates from the air before it enters the room.
 This stands applicable for air conditioners as well as for furnaces.
 In air conditioners, if the filters are blocked with dust and dirt, cool air cannot pass and circulate throughout the room.
 For furnaces, the passage of warm air into the room is blocked through the filters.
-Apart from the obstructed flow of air (cool or hot), the efficiency of the systems also gets hampered with dirty filters.
+Apart from the obstructed flow of air (cool or hot), the efficiency of the systems also gets hampered by dirty filters.

 Some systems have permanent filters, and they have to be cleaned thoroughly at regular intervals so that dust, dirt, debris, etc. are removed completely, and proper functioning is maintained.
 On the other hand, there are systems with disposable filters that need to be replaced after 6 months.
 During air conditioning installation in Eden Prairie, MN, ask your technician about the kind of filter that the system has.

 Replacing the Filters in Air Conditioners, Furnaces, or Heat Pumps

 Depending on the system, the filters are placed differently.
 Generally, the filters are located on the ceiling of the room or wall return air registers.
 In some other systems, the filter is placed in the air conditioner’s or furnace’s air-handler cabinet.